Reading the Truth and Reconciliation Commission report

-On September 30, 2021, Canada’s National Day of Truth and Reconciliation, we began a public reading of the Executive Summary of the Truth and Reconciliation Commission’s report.
+On September 30, 2021, Canada’s National Day of Truth and Reconciliation, we began a public reading of the Executive Summary of the report of the Truth and Reconciliation Commission.

-Following the opening of the reading on September 30th, we met weekly on Zoom for two hours every Monday, at 7am Pacific / 8am Central / 10am Eastern / 11pm Atlantic / 11.30pm NL&LAB/ 3pm Irish.
+Following the opening of the reading on September 30th, we met weekly on Zoom for two hours every Monday, and read the report out loud.

 About the Residential School System